-In most regulatory regimes, the revenue the network operator is allowed to earn is determined by the regulators based on the network operators' cost and structural situation.
+In most regulatory regimes, the revenue that the network operator is allowed to earn is determined by the regulatory authority and is based on the network operators' cost and structural situation.
 Furthermore, a specific interest rate on the used equity and debt is included in the revenue.